neu-se/CS4530-Spring-2025/Assignments/project-grading.md

 * Planning (20%)
   * This includes the Preliminary Project Plan and the Revised Project Plan.
 * Process (20%)
-  * This includes: use of a structured development process, including code reviews,  timely completion of sprint progress reports and individual/team surveys, and weekly meetings with TA Mentor.
+  * This includes: use of a structured development process, including pull requests, code reviews, timely completion of sprint progress reports and individual/team surveys, and weekly meetings with TA Mentor.
   * This also includes appropriate division of labor within the project.
-For full credit, each member of the team must have at least 4 commits in the final delivered code.
+For full credit, each member of the team must have at least 2 commits during the each sprint (even when using pair programming).
 * Product (40%)
   * 20% Successful delivery of your Minimum Viable Product as defined in your project plan
   * 10% Additional desirable features